ssuareza/terraform-pipeline/README.md

 2. Connect GitHub Actions to actions in AWS creating an OIDC provider:
 <https://medium.com/@ssuareza/use-iam-roles-to-connect-github-actions-to-aws-277ea7fe5387>

+3. Create a bucket in AWS S3 to store Terraform state and locking file.
+For example `terraform-pipeline-123`.

-3. Add the following GitHub Secrets to your repository:
+4. Add the following GitHub Secrets to your repository:

 - AWS_REGION: us-east-1
 - ROLE_TO_ASSUME:
 - AWS_STATEFILE_S3_BUCKET: terraform-pipeline-123
-3. Create a bucket in AWS S3 to store Terraform state and locking file.
-For example `terraform-pipeline-123`.

-4. Test it by pushing to the "dev" branch.
+5. Test it by pushing to the "dev" branch.
 When you're ready to test it in production, just open a pull request and merge your changes.

 ## Destroy